Using board layouts

 Kanban

-The Kanban layout provides a more flexible and visual system that allows you to place items across a board.
+The kanban layout provides a more flexible and visual system that allows you to place items across a board.
 The layout is divided into columns that represent all the statuses in your workflow.
 Each item is represented by a card, and these are placed across the columns according to their status.
 You can drag and drop these cards across columns to change status.
 To make any other changes, click a card to open the form.

 Kanbans visualize the progress of an item better as cards move through the different columns or statuses to completion.
 They are also better at providing a bigger picture, especially if you want to review any bottlenecks, for example, if items are piling up in a particular status.